 Smoking food is fairly similar to a marinade in that it flavors the food.
 Smoke from wood chips covers the food and seasons the outside portion.
 Eventually, seasoning added to the food is absorbed into the food, creating flavor.

-Smoking food is a much slower process than regular barbecuing and is done at lower temperatures.
-A smoker's low heat level ensures that food won't become overdone.
+This is a much slower process than regular barbecuing and is done at lower temperatures.
+The low heat level ensures that food won't become overdone.
 Pork cooked at 160 degrees, for instance, will come out juicy and tender.

-Most Brinkmann electric smokers have a heat source at the bottom, upon which wood chips are placed for various flavorings.
+Most Brinkman smokers have a heat source at the bottom, upon which wood chips are placed for various flavorings.

 Selecting the right wood chips for your cooker